steffonic/ISQA3900-localLibrary/README.md

-# ISQA3900-localLibrary
+localLibrary
-ISQA3900-localLibrary Application to deploy to PythonAnywhere
+localLibrary Application to deploy to PythonAnywhere